-The College of Pharmacy recognizes its duty to prepare students who are not only knowledgeable in their disciplines, but who also possess a character sufficiently moral and ethical to be deserving of the public trust.
-With this responsibility in mind, the student is advised that professional (academic and non-academic) misconduct will be dealt with swiftly and fairly in accordance with this policy.
+The College recognizes its duty to prepare students who are not only knowledgeable in their disciplines, but who also possess a character sufficiently moral and ethical to be deserving of the public trust.
+With this responsibility in mind, the student is advised that professional (academic and non- academic) misconduct will be dealt with swiftly and fairly in accordance with this policy.
 This policy complements the Code of Conduct outlined in the University's Honor Code.

-In order to assure that a student's professional behavior reflects on the ideals and standards of the pharmacy profession as well as CSU-COP, the college of pharmacy adopts a professionalism policy that identifies inappropriate behaviors, attempts to mitigate these behaviors, and provides opportunity for student self-development and reflection.
-The college will act consistently and with integrity to mentor students towards the adoption of professional behaviors and values and take the appropriate corrective actions in the event of repeated or serious violations of professional conduct.
+In order to assure that a student's professional behavior reflects on the ideals and standards of the pharmacy profession as well as the University, the College adopts a professionalism policy that identifies inappropriate behaviors, attempts to mitigate these behaviors, and provides opportunity for student self-development and reflection.
+The College will act consistently and with integrity to mentor students towards the adoption of professional behaviors and values and take the appropriate corrective actions in the event of repeated or serious violations of professional conduct.